-The April 2020 COVID-19 webinar featured Fellows and other experts from infectious diseases, epidemiology, intensive care, mental health and economics, who discussed what can we expect over the coming weeks and months, and considered how Australia can chart a course for resilience and recovery.
+Australia is now at an important point in its COVID-19 response – we have seen the curve flatten, but how do we move forward from here?
+Join the discussion, led by Fellows and other experts from infectious diseases, epidemiology, intensive care, mental health and economics, to ask what can we expect over the coming weeks and months, and to consider how Australia can chart a course for resilience and recovery.

 Professor Sharon Lewin AO FAHMS

 Director, The Peter Doherty Institute for Infection and Immunity

 Professor Lewin is an infectious disease physician and basic scientist.
 The Doherty Institute, which she leads, is at the forefront of the research into COVID-19 and leads the work of the Australian Partnership for Preparedness Research on Infectious Disease Emergencies (APPRISE).

 Associate Professor Kamalini Lokuge OAM